Heart: Modern

 The first heart transplant in a human ever performed was by James Hardy in 1964, using a chimpanzee heart, but the patient died within 2 hours.
 The first human to human heart transplantation was performed in 1967 by the South African surgeon Christiaan Barnard at Groote Schuur Hospital in Cape Town.
 This marked an important milestone in cardiac surgery, capturing the attention of both the medical profession and the world at large.
 However, long-term survival rates of patients were initially very low.
 Louis Washkansky, the first recipient of a donated heart, died 18 days after the operation while other patients did not survive for more than a few weeks.
 The American surgeon Norman Shumway has been credited for his efforts to improve transplantation techniques, along with pioneers Richard Lower, Vladimir Demikhov and Adrian Kantrowitz.
-As of March 2000, more than 55,000 heart transplantations have been performed worldwide.
-The first successful transplant of a heart from a genetically modified pig to a human in which the patient lived for a longer time, was performed January 7, 2022 in Baltimore by heart surgeon Bartley P. Griffith, recipient was David Bennett (57) this successfully extended his life until 8 March 2022 (1 month and 30 days).
+By mid-2018, the International Society for Heart and Lung Transplantation registry had recorded more than 146,000 heart transplantations worldwide.
+The first successful transplant of a heart from a genetically modified pig to a human was performed on 7 January 2022 in Baltimore by heart surgeon Bartley P. Griffith.
+The recipient, 57-year-old David Bennett, survived for 60 days before dying on 8 March 2022.